ajkamel/ajkamel/README.md

 - Let me know if the format isn't working for you

 ## 🏄‍♂️ Personal Notes

+I live just outside of NYC with my spouse and two kids.
+I love to travel (though not as much these days), hike in the Hudson Valley, and ski/snowboard when I can.
+My reading lately focuses on people leadership and entrepreneurship, though you'll still catch me diving into a great white paper or engineering blog post.

-Outside of work, I'm passionate about soccer—I spent many years as a referee and coach for the U.S. Soccer Federation.
+Outside of work, I'm passionate about soccer—I spent many years as a match official and referee coach for the U.S. Soccer Federation.
 This experience taught me a lot about quick decision-making, maintaining composure under pressure, and the importance of fair play.

-There is often an anology you might hear me repeat about how when managing a match you often perform like an orchestra conductor where keeping a finger on the pulse of the game and all the inputs come together in a complex web of decisions and non decisons that need to be made.
-The goal is to put on the best performance possible where the players (team) get to shine and the audiance (customers) recieved a delightful experience.
+You might hear me use this analogy: managing a soccer match is like being an orchestra conductor.
+You keep a finger on the pulse of the game while processing countless inputs that form a complex web of decisions and non-decisions.
+The goal is to put on the best performance possible where the players (team) get to shine and the audience (customers) enjoys a delightful experience.

 I'm energized by solving complex problems, mentoring others, and seeing teams deliver impactful work that propels themselves and their organizations forward.